hhphu/aws-build-cicd-pipelines-monitoring-logging/ci-cd.md

 7. `Run Sanity Test`: Run a few tests that don't impact the productions servers
 8. `Roll back` / `Destroy Old Realeas Environment`: if failed, switch the router back to the Blue version and clean up Green.
 Otherwise, clean up Blue environment and switch traffics to Green.
 9. `Notify The Team`: Confirm that the deployment is successful.

+## <a id="key-terms"></a>Key terms
+- **Pipeline:** A series of automated steps that build, test, and deploy software changes from development to production
+- **Continuous Integration:** The practice of merging all developers' working copies to a shared mainline several times a day.
+- **Continuous Delivery:** An engineering practice in which teams produce and release value in short cycles.
+- **Continuous Deployment:** A software engineering approach in which the value is delivered frequently through automated deployments.
+- **Infrastructure as Code:** The management of infrastructure using code.
+- **Provisioning:** The process of setting up IT infrastructure.
+- **Artifact:** A product of some process applied to the code repository.
+- **DevOps:** A set of practices that works to automate and integrate the processes between software development and IT teams.
+- **Testing:** A practice that seeks to ensure the quality of the software.